statiqdev/Website/input/framework/concepts/pipelines.md

 ## Input Phase

-The input phase executes first for all pipelines in parallel.
-No pipeline can access outputs from any other pipeline during the input phase.
-This phase is generally used to create documents by reading from disk, downloading from a web service, etc.
+The input phase is generally used for fetching data from an outside source and creating documents from that data.
+For example: the file system, a database, a web API, etc. The input phase is immediatly started for all pipelines concurrently and cannot access outputs from other pipelines.

 ## Process Phase